cnadler86/micropython-camera-API/README.md

 print('The frame is available now.
 You can grab the image by the capture method =)')
 ```

-This gives you the possibility of creating an asynchronous application
+This gives you the possibility of creating an asynchronous application without using asyncio.

 ### Additional methods and examples